 There are nine hazard pictograms in the GHS which represent the physical, health and environmental hazards.
 The most common ones that you will come across in association with our products are:

 The Corrosive symbol.
-This relates mostly to the ability of product to corrode either skin or eye tissue.
+This relates mostly to the ability of the product to corrode either skin or eye tissue.
 A product can be corrosive only to eyes, or to both skin and eyes.
-Either way it will carry the same pictogram.
+Either way, it will carry the same pictogram.
 If a product is classified under GHS as corrosive to skin it will also be corrosive under the ADG code (transport).
-This is not the same for eyes.
+This is not the same for the eyes.

 The Exclamation mark pictogram covers a number of different hazard types including, but not limited to; acute toxicity (oral, dermal, inhalation), Skin irritation, Eye irritation and Skin sensitization.
 For Peerless Jal products it will be mostly be applied due to skin or eye irritancy.

 The GHS uses ‘Danger’ and ‘Warning’ as signal words to indicate the relative level of severity of a hazard.
 ‘Danger’ is used for the more severe or a significant hazard.
 In cases where the product is classified under both the Poison Schedule and the GHS, which occurs with products also used in the domestic sphere, the main signal word will continue to be ‘Caution’ or ‘Poison’.

 3. Hazard and precautionary statements